-RAD 1113 FUNDAMENTALS OF RADIOLOGIC SCIENCE AND HEALTH CARE
+RAD 1113 INTRODUCTION TO RADIOLOGIC SCIENCE AND HEALTH CARE

-Provides an overview of the foundations in radiography and the practioner's role in the health care delivery system.
-Principles, practices and policies of health care organization(s) will be examined and discussed in addition to the responsibilities of the radiographer.
+Provides an overview of the radiographer and practitioner's role in the health care delivery system.
+The principles, practices, and policies of health care organizations are discussed.
+A foundation in ethics and law related to the practice of medical imaging is also included.

-RAD 1124 PATIENT CARE PROCEDURES
+RAD 1124 PATIENT CARE IN RADIOLOGIC SCIENCES